 Virtual goods (live 2021)

-As the creators of these ad formats, we really shouldn’t have a favourite… But we do, and virtual goods are that favourite.
+As the creators of these ad formats, we really shouldn’t have a favorite… But we do, and virtual goods are that favorite.
 Or at least will be – these are currently in development but we’re confident that they’ll be a game-changer.